phenomenalpotato/Cloud-One-Security-Posture/README.md

 <b>WARNING:</b>

-        - This project/ files are only for DEMO purpose!!
+        - This project/ files are only for DEMONSTRATION purpose!!
+        - This is a work in progress!!

 <i>If you want to contribute, feel free to do so!</i>